Aragas/Bannerlord.MBOptionScreen/docs/articles/mcmv3-fluent-builder.md

 ``AddFloatingInteger`` creates an Float Slider property.
 ``AddText`` creates an Textbox property.
 ``AddDropdown`` creates a Dropdown property.
 ``AddCustom`` can add a custom property.
-The custom property should implement one of the interfaces defined in ``MCM.Abstractions.Settings.Definitions`` namespace.
+The custom property should implement one of the interfaces defined in @"MCM.Abstractions.Settings.Definitions" namespace.
 Currently there is no way of defining a custom UI Control.
 One of the possible fixes would be to use UIExtender library.

 ``BuildAsGlobal`` returns a Global setting instance.
 Use ``Register`` and ``Unregister`` for MCM to use it.
 ``BuildAsPerCharacter`` returns a PerCharacter setting  instance.
 Use ``Register`` and ``Unregister`` for MCM to use it.
 The registered settings will be cleared before and after player joins the campaign, so do the register thing when the campaign was already joined in.